JayKayNJIT/excitons_visualization/README.md

 # excitions_visualization
-Automatic the excitons visualization by using code Exciton through bash script
+Automate the excitons visualization by using code Exciton through bash script

 This script follows a tutorial[1] provided by the official tutorial library of the full potential all electron DFT code Exciting[2].